martimy/clab_srl_dcn/telemetry/README.md

 In this lab topology, gNMIc sends the telemetry to Prometheus.
 Grafana visualizes the data with help of Network Weathermap plugin.

+You can find more about gNMIc in my [blog post](http://adhocnode.com/introduction-to-gnmic/).

 ![grafana](grafana.png)

 ## Usage